 Q: Why was ensuring “reliability”, “flexibility” and “speed to market” a tough challenge operationally?

-We market intermediary products in addition to garments, therefore available capacity of the plant was shared between catering to needs of market (yarn/fabric customers) and internal (Garment) requirements.
+A: We market intermediary products in addition to garments, therefore available capacity of the plant was shared between catering to needs of market (yarn/fabric customers) and internal (Garment) requirements.
 This and the inability to synchronize various items needed for completing orders was creating disruption (erratic cycles of starvation and overloading) in flow of yarn and fabric required for garment orders.
-So in spite of high WIP, expensive finite scheduling software and frequent expediting meetings there was a high and highly variable lead-time and orders could not be dispatched in time.
+So, in spite of high WIP, expensive finite scheduling software and frequent expediting meetings, there was a high and highly variable lead-time, and orders could not be dispatched in time.

-For this we completely revamped our operations.
+For this, we completely revamped our operations.
 First, the focus of the company itself was changed.
-Amongst the three lines of businesses we have, Garment manufacturing and supply clearly became the top priority.
+Amongst the three lines of businesses, Garment manufacturing and supply clearly became the top priority.
 Fabric sales was completely stopped and yarn was made to subordinate to the garmenting requirements with some capacity dedication for strategic yarn customers.

 Third, there is a clear and visual priority system in place based on relative closeness to due date which dictates expediting on the shop floor and at vendors.

 Our core issues arose from the fact that the various departments were blind to how local decisions were affecting the fate of orders.
 So, these three steps, which define the boundaries within which local considerations (for productivity) can prevail without delaying orders, now ensures that operations are always working on correct orders.

 Q: What has been your experience after implementing TOC?